bcgov/nr-water-licensed-works-backup/docs/user-guide/what-to-do.md

 whoever corrects them can find them.

-The number and identity of these records will change over time as they get corrected — this guide won't try to keep a running count, because the message you receive always has the current one.
+The number and identity of these records will change over time as they get corrected — this guide won't try to keep a running count, since each message carries the current one.

-**Does it need you?** Eventually, yes, but rarely urgently — these are typically long-standing data issues rather than something that just broke.
+**Does this need action?** Eventually, yes, but rarely urgently — these are typically long-standing data issues rather than something that just broke.
 Correcting them removes them from every future message.